-On September 22, 2015 the Alachua County Board of County Commissioners adopted a new landscape irrigation efficiency code to promote water conservation and improve water quality.
-Click HERE to view the Code.
+On September 22, 2015, the Alachua County Board of County Commissioners adopted a new landscape irrigation efficiency code to promote water conservation and improve water quality.
 The design standards took effect 4/1/2016.

 Irrigation professionals installing or maintaining irrigation systems within Alachua County must register their business.
-Click HERE to register your business.
 The irrigation portal works best with Chrome.

 All new irrigation systems installed in Alachua County after 10/1/2019 require County approval, which includes a review fee and site plan.
 All systems will then go through an inspection process.
 The inspection fee is waived for irrigation professionals who are certified for self-inspection (see training below).
-Starting 10/1/2019 all new systems must have a weather based controller OR a soil moisture sensor.
-Click HERE to learn more.
+Starting 10/1/2019 all new systems must have a weather-based controller OR a soil moisture sensor.

-Fees and site plans are waived for new construction that acheives Florida Water Star Certification.
-Learn more about this voluntary program for saving water HERE.
+Fees and site plans are waived for new construction that achieves Florida Water Star Certification.

 If you are installing a new irrigation system (or modifying 50% of an existing system), you must comply with this ordinance.
 Please consult with staff at 352-264-6829 if you plan to install it yourself, as we will help you navigate the approval process.